Queen of Rhodesia: Abolition

 There had been calls for Rhodesia to become a republic as early as 1966.
 The Whaley Commission had been set up by the Rhodesian government in 1967 to review the constitution and recommendations for alterations.
 After Queen Elizabeth II's pardon was ignored, the Rhodesian government announced that the Queen's Official Birthday would no longer be a public holiday and they would only fire a 21-gun salute on her actual birthday.

 The Rhodesian Front published the Whaley Report's proposals for a referendum to abolish the monarchy and establish a republic with a new constitution a month after the executions.
 Smith argued for it on the grounds that the British government "had denied us the Queen of Rhodesia".
 In the 1969 Rhodesian constitutional referendum, the Rhodesian electorate voted in favour of the establishment of a republic.
-The move was opposed by the Roman Catholic Church over fears it would lead to further marginalisation of blacks in Rhodesia.
+The move was opposed by the Catholic Church over fears it would lead to further marginalisation of blacks in Rhodesia.
 Gibbs also resigned as Governor at this time.
 The internationally unrecognised republic was declared on 2 March 1970.
 In response, Queen Elizabeth II formally revoked the royal titles of the Royal Rhodesian Air Force and Royal Rhodesia Regiment.
 Queen Elizabeth The Queen Mother's honorary commissionership of the British South Africa Police was also suspended.
 Dupont replaced Elizabeth II as head of state in Rhodesia as the new president.

 Contrary to Smith's hope that such a move would bring international legitimacy, it had the opposite effect.
 All countries that had relations with Rhodesia, except Portugal and South Africa, withdrew their diplomatic missions from the country.
 This was because originally they maintained relations because of the pre-existing royal accreditation but because a republic had been declared, that rationale was no longer valid.

 Rhodesia remained an unrecognised republic until Zimbabwe Rhodesia agreed to return to colonial status in 1979.
 Queen Elizabeth II resumed monarchical duties over the colony through her role as Queen of the United Kingdom and appointed Lord Soames as her representative as Governor of Southern Rhodesia until its independence as Zimbabwe on 18 April 1980.